ngr05/gaming-ui-testing/README.md

 $ npm install
 ```

+## CLI

+I have created a CLI tool that can make running these tests easier.
+As it is almost a separate thing, I have created a
+separate readme which can be found [here](CLI_README.md).
+The rest of this readme is writen with just direct NPM
+actions.

 ## Running the Tests

 The tests can be run either using the bundled Playwright browsers or using Sauce Labs.
+The CLI tool has been created
+with making it easy to run the tests against any environment.
+If you would like to like to run the tests directly, there
-There are number of commands that
+are number of commands that have been created.
-have been created for either.
 They are the following...

 | Command             | Description                                                                       |
 | ------------------- | --------------------------------------------------------------------------------- |